RonyBubnovsky/FlightBookingDevOps/README.md

 docker-compose up --build
 ```

-This will build and start both the backend and MongoDB containers.
-Docker Compose ensures that the MongoDB container and the backend are linked and run correctly.
+This will build and start both the backend and PostgreSQL containers.
+Docker Compose ensures that the PostgreSQL container and the backend are linked and run correctly.

 **Frontend**
 After the backend is up and running, navigate to the frontend directory and run: